csasl/yoga_app/README.md

 save on close, the save button must be clicked

 -The sequence will reload automatically once the app is opened again, to check you can click the view sequence/ manage sequence button on the main menu to see all the loaded poses.
+I did not think a separate load button would make sense in this situation- instructor confirmed on piazza save button only is sufficient (question @1017)

 NOTES TO GRADER:

 1.The screenshots above show what the app looks like on a Windows computer and looks quite different on a Mac- apologies if anything is hard to see depending on which you are using.